The Ansonia: Initial renovations

 Krasnow had spent $21 million on renovations by 1980; he had created a $4 million reserve fund for the building, and he opened a 100-space parking garage in the basement to provide income for the Ansonia.
 Even so, Krasnow continued to face considerable opposition from residents.
 The owners had renovated the 12th-floor hallway with dropped ceilings and two types of wallpaper and carpeting, intending to extend these design features to the rest of the interior.
 Existing residents disliked these changes so much that they asked the LPC to designate the building's interior as a city landmark.
 An article in The Village Voice, documenting the changes, was published under the headline "Barbarians Rape the Ansonia".
 Residents and officials also raised concerns that the Ansonia was being classified as a residential hotel despite no longer providing hotel services.
 As such, residents requested that the city's CAB recategorize the building as an apartment house.

 The CAB unfroze rents for 333 apartments in early 1980 after the owners had announced their intentions to repair these apartments.
 The CAB unfroze each apartment's rent after that unit had been repaired.
 Krasnow then notified each tenant of the rent increase, to which the tenants had 72 hours to respond.
 The owners indicated that they would raise these apartments' rents by 46 percent, to make up for rent increases that had been deferred during the rent freeze, but some tenants received a 300 percent rent increase.
 This prompted the ARA to begin a rent strike in March 1980, making their rent payments to an escrow account.
 Some of the tenants were unable to pay the increased rates, as they were retired and lived on Social Security payments.
 The owners and the ARA settled their dispute in February 1981.
 The settlement limited the extent to which the rents could be raised, provided tenants with rent abatements and concessions, and placed restrictions on the scope of the renovations.
 A group of dissenting residents, led by Thomas Soja, formed the Ansonia Tenants Coalition (ATC).
-Members of the ATC also paid rent into an escrow account, then suing Krasnow using the interest collected from that account.
+Members of the ATC also paid rent into an escrow account, then sued Krasnow using the interest collected from that account.